jdmazz/AutoEIS-Lofland/README.md

 > > Sadeghi et al., (2025).
 AutoEIS: Automated equivalent circuit modeling from electrochemical impedance spectroscopy data using statistical machine learning. _Journal of Open Source Software_, 10(109), 6256, https://doi.org/10.21105/joss.06256
 >
 > > Zhang, Runze, et al. "Editors’ choice—AutoEIS: automated bayesian model selection and analysis for electrochemical impedance spectroscopy." _Journal of The Electrochemical Society_ 170.8 (2023): 086502. https://doi.org/10.1149/1945-7111/aceab2

-# Acknowledgement

-Thanks to Prof. Jason Hattrick-Simpers, Dr. Robert Black, Dr. Debashish Sur, Dr. Parisa Karimi, Dr. Brian DeCost, Dr. Kangming Li, and Prof. John R. Scully for their guidance and support.
-Also, thanks to Dr. Shijing Sun, Prof. Keryn Lian, Dr. Alvin Virya, Dr. Austin McDannald, Dr. Fuzhan Rahmanian, and Prof. Helge Stein for their feedback and discussions.
-Special shoutout to Prof. John R. Scully and Dr. Debashish Sur for letting us use their corrosion data to showcase the functionality of AutoEIS—your help has been invaluable!